Root number in integer parameter families of elliptic curves: Introduction

-In the unpublished article \cite{Helfgott}, Helfgott gives formulas for the computation the average root number of the rational fibers of a non-isotrivial elliptic surface, and proves that it is equal to 0 whenever there is a place of multiplicative reduction.
+In the preprint \cite{Helfgott}, Helfgott gives formulas for the computation of the average root number of the rational fibers of a non-isotrivial family of elliptic curves, and proves that it is equal to 0 whenever there is a place of multiplicative reduction.
 In \cite{HCC}, Helfgott together with Conrad and Conrad state without proving, that the average root number without multiplicative reduction is strictly contained between $-1$ and $1$ (the proof of this fact appears though in the author's Ph.D dissertation).
-The average root number on the integer fibers of a rational elliptic surface are also discussed in \cite{BDD} and \cite{Chinis}.
+The average root number on the integer fibers of a family of elliptic curves with coefficients of small degrees are also discussed in \cite{BDD} and \cite{Chinis}.

 The well-known Washington's family introduced in \cite{Washington} has the properties that \begin{itemize} \item (\cite{Rizz}) for all $t\in\Z$, one has $W(\mathscr{V}_t)=-1$ (i.e. $W_+(\mathscr{V},\Z)=\emptyset$); \item (\cite{Duquesne}) it is proven numerically up to $t<1000$ that the rank of $\mathscr{V}_t$ is $1$. \end{itemize}